 An informed domain selection is vital, particularly as the tail of the rainfall distribution is likely to be highly sensitive to it.
 Here, we seek a domain that is large enough to capture the mountainous and dry regions of northwest India and Pakistan that are of interest, but not so large that it starts to encompass regions with significantly different climate/precipitation regimes.
 We can attack this problem using gauge data from APHRODITE: Fig. 1 shows selected rainfall statistics for the region of interest.
-The red area denotes where the mean summer (June - September) precipitation exceeds 5 mm day $^{-1}$, the blue area where mean winter (December - April) precipitation exceeds 1 mm day-1, hashing indicates where at least a quarter of summer days receive a minimum of 2.5 mm day $^{-1}$, and stippling where this is the case for 5% of winter days.
+The red area denotes where the mean summer (June-September) precipitation exceeds $5 \,\mathrm{mm}\,\mathrm{day}^{-1}$ , the blue area where mean winter (December-April) precipitation exceeds $1 \text{ mm day}^{-1}$ hashing indicates where at least a quarter of summer days receive a minimum of $2.5 \,\mathrm{mm} \,\mathrm{day}^{-1}$ , and stippling where this is the case for 5% of winter days.
 There is a marked area of very low precipitation in both seasons in northwest India and south Pakistan, north of which are the foothills of the Karakoram and Hindu Kush (see Fig. 2).
-Case studies of previous floods in this region have shown that both heavy rainfall over the mountains in the north (cascading downstream and flooding the rivers towards the south) and anomalously heavy rainfall in the south (from, e.g. cyclones) can be responsible (e.g. Sayama et al., 2012; Rasmussen and Houze, 2012; Martius et al., 2013; Houze et al., 2017).
-As such, our domain should include both areas, whilst not extending too far towards the summer monsoon core zone.
-To this end, and using some additional cluster analysis which is not shown here, we selected the box bounded by 65-78°W, 25-38°N as our domain of interest.
-Hereafter we shall refer to this region as Hindustan; this box is shown as the yellow rectangle in both Figs. 1 and 2.
+Case studies of previous floods in this region have shown that both heavy rainfall over the mountains in the north (cascading downstream and flooding the rivers toward the south) and anomalously heavy rainfall in the south (from, e.g., cyclones) can be responsible (e.g., Sayama et al. 2012; Rasmussen and Houze 2012; Martius et al. 2013; Houze et al. 2017).
+As such, our domain should include both areas, while not extending too far toward the summer monsoon core zone.
+To this end, and using some additional cluster analysis that is not shown here, we selected the box